RX14/kagi-developer-assement/README.md

 dispatching searches in parallel.
 The API documentation (linked above) provides further details on these classes.

+### API

+The frontend connects to the backend with a websocket, using the `/websocket` endpoint.
+Using a websocket allows responded to stream back as the backend finishes processing them.
+The frontend sends commands to the backend, and the backend returns results.
+Commands are currently either a list of URLs to process, or a request to clear the cache.
+Results can either be a finalised result (date or not; or error), or a "done" message containing final processing time.

+After the browser sends a crawl command down the websocket, the server sends a result response once for each URL on the crawl request, as soon as the crawl for that URL finishes.
+A done message indicates the processing of the crawl is complete.

 ## Contributing

 1. Fork it (<https://github.com/RX14/vladimir-prelovac-job-opportunity/fork>)